pfafman/meteor-photo-uploader/README.md

 	serverUploadMethod:  	Name of your server side Meteor method for loading the images to.
 Default 'submitPhoto'.
-The method takes one argument for the image record.
+The method takes two arguments one for the image record and the second is an optional one to pass to the server method.

+	serverUploadOptions:    Object to pass to the server method.
+Default {}

 	uploadButtonLabel:		Label for the upload button.
 Default 'Upload'